+Pagyakap sa Bayan

+EMPOWERING FAMILIES AND COMMUNITIES TO WIN THE WAR AGAINST ILLEGAL DRUGS

 Amessage of hope, support, and recovery.

-This is what DSWD Asec.
-Jose Antonio Hernandez Under the Pillar III, the Cash-for-Work (CFW) says as he makes his rounds in different communities otherwise known as the Assistance to Communities of the urban poor such as those in Legazpi City. in Need of the Protective Services, AICS, and the SLP are recommended to be funded to provide Based on the records of the Legazpi City Police assistance to the recovering drug dependents along Station, as of October 18, 2016, some 2,467 with other psychosocial programs of the Department drug dependents (2,326 males and 141 females) and other programs of other agencies. voluntarily surrendered to local authorities.
-Some 62 surrenderers are minors.
-In the meantime, Asec.
-Hernandez said that the Philippines' drug among all the drug surrenderers, 271 are pushers problem has to be addressed through interventions and 2.196 are drug users. but the rest will be encouraged to enter the programs government, and lack of sustainable, productive of the government's other agencies such as the employment for the poor.
-DSWD, the Department of Health (DOH), and the Department of Interior and Local Government "But we need to start at the beginning - in the (DILG). communities, in the very areas where the drug problem takes root and endangers the lives and Asec.
-Hernandez said that the DSWD will work security of Filipinos," said Asec.
-Hernandez.
-"The with LGUs to strengthen the capacities of urban DSWD's involvement in the anti-drug campaign is poor communities in the fight against illegal drugs focused on strengthening families and communities and drug abuse by empowering community leaders to help them resist and fight against the scourge and offering alternatives to community members, of illegal drugs.
-We have to help surrenderers and particularly those who belong to age groups that are former users and pushers to return to the fold of vulnerable to drug abuse. society and work towards their own full recovery.
-We want them not only to be of full use to themselves "There is a need to reduce the factors in communities and to their families, but to their communities as well. that increase the risk of drug abuse and promote The DSWD fully extends all its programs to help the factors that minimize the risks.
-The goal is surrenderers who have declared their willingness to build the capacities of leaders and people's to become part of the government's efforts to help organizations so they can act as positive agents in them," he said. their communities," he said.

-"Gusto nating bigyan ng pag-asa ang mga Asec.
-Hernandez has been officially designated kababayan nating nalulong sa bawal na gamot o as the DSWD's focal person when it comes to the sa pagtutulak nito na pwede pa silang tanggapin anti-drug campaign.
-Specifically, he is the lead muli ng komunidad at maging mga kapakiofficial in implementing the DSWD's role in the pakinabang na miyembro ng lipunan.
+of the urban poor such as those in Legazpi City.

+Based on the records of the Legazpi City Police drug dependents (2,326 males and 141 females) and other programs of other agencies. voluntarily surrendered to local authorities.
+Some and 2.196 are drug users. of the government's other agencies such as the employment for the poor.
+DSWD, the Department of Health (DOH), and the Department of Interior and Local Government "But we need to start at the beginning - in the (DILG). with LGUs to strengthen the capacities of urban poor communities in the fight against illegal drugs focused on strengthening families and communities and drug abuse by empowering community leaders to help them resist and fight against the scourge and offering alternatives to community members, of illegal drugs.
+We have to help surrenderers and particularly those who belong to age groups that are former users and pushers to return to the fold of vulnerable to drug abuse. to build the capacities of leaders and people's to become part of the government's efforts to help organizations so they can act as positive agents in them," he said. their communities," he said.
+Asec.
+Hernandez has been officially designated kababayan nating natulong sa bawal na gamot o as the DSWD's focal person when it comes to the sa pagtutulak nito na pwede pa silang tanggapin anti-drug campaign.
+Specifically, he is the lead official in implementing the DSWD's role in the pakinabang na miyembro ng lipunan.
 Tutulong ang Duterte administration's campaign to rehabilitate gobyerno ni Pangulong Duterte at ang DSWD sa surrenderers and former users/pushers.
-DSWD pamamagitan ng mga programang pangkalusugan has a role in the administration's program Pillar at pangkabuhayan para palakasin ang loob ng mga III: Aftercare, Reintegration and Transformation surrenderers na kaya pa nilang magsimula muli at Support for Recovering Drug Dependents.
+DSWD pamamagitan ng mga programang pangkalusugan has a role in the administration's program Pillar III: Aftercare, Reintegration and Transformation surrenderers na kaya pa nilang magsimula muli at Support for Recovering Drug Dependents.
 As such, magkaroon ng kinabukasang hindi nilason o sinira the DSWD will work together with the Presidential ng bawal na gamot," he further said.
 Commission for the Urban Poor (PCUP) in pursuing the same goals.